-Recently a few people have emailed me and said they wanted to start a side hustle but claimed they had no profitable skills they could use to jump start their business with.
+Recently a few people have emailed me and said they wanted to start a side hustle but claimed they had no profitable skills they could use to jump-start their business.

-Over time I learned a lot, I got my insurance license, my securities license, and before I new it I was selling financial products.
+Over time I learned a lot, I got my insurance license, and my securities license, and before I knew it I was selling financial products.

 So what is my point here?